MicrosoftDocs/windows-ai-docs/docs/windows-ml/custom-operators/IMLOperatorShapeInferenceContext_IsOutputValid.md

 ---
 title: IMLOperatorShapeInferenceContext.IsOutputValid method
-description: Returns true if an output to the operator is valid. ms.date: 4/1/2019 ms.topic: article
+description: Learn about the IMLOperatorShapeInferenceContext.IsOutputValid method.
+This method returns true if an output to the operator is valid. ms.date: 4/1/2019 ms.topic: article
 keywords: windows 10, windows machine learning, WinML, custom operators, IsOutputValid